wiredhut/estaty/docs/index.md

 ## Get started

 There are examples of how to run the library in the ["examples"](https://github.com/red5ai/estaty/tree/main/examples) folder in the github repository.
+Or you can check [Quick start page](./documentation/quickstart.md) to become familiar with a tool

 ## Services